Take control of how your site looks. Start with CSS variable overrides, progress to template recipes, and end with a complete custom theme.

 <link rel="stylesheet" href="{{ asset_url('css/custom.css') }}">

-{% endblock %}
+{% end %}

 Template Variables

-Key variables available in templates:
+Key variables available in templates (all support safe dot-notation access):

 Variable Description

-site.title Site title
+site.title Site title from configuration

-site.pages All pages
+site.pages All pages in the site

 page.title Current page title